Marion Island ZS8

 The ZS8D logs are in electronic form, but suffer from a high error rate.
 If you are not seeing an expected match, please send me QSO details so that I can research it.

 During 2013, other Marion Island logs, owned by other QSL managers, have started showing up on LotW.
 The ZS8M logs have been posted, and ZS8C has started posting QSOs on an ongoing basis during his operation.
-ZS8A has indicated that she intends to use LotW too.
-ZS8Z is registered on LotW, and intends to upload his logs on his return.
+ZS8A indicated that she intended to use LotW too, but no longs are on LotW as of 2024.
+The HB9BZA list shows ZS8C, ZS8D, ZS8IR, ZS8M, ZS8MI and ZS8Z.

 The Future